Tomatoes: Do They Really Trigger Acne Or Are They Bursting With Nutrition?

 This post contains affiliate links from which I earn a commission.
 Click here to read my affiliate policy.

-Do tomatoes cause or clear acne?It seems to be general knowledge that tomatoes are extremely healthy and instantly can cure any woe they touch.
+Do tomatoes cause or clear acne?It seems to be general knowledge that tomatoes are extremely healthy and can instantly cure any woe they touch.

 If true, it would be great news for humanity, seeing as in 2012, the average American ate 16.7 pounds yearly.
 Tomatoes are the most commonly consumed vegetable in the USA after white potatoes.